cyberbotics/webots/docs/blog/Webots-2021-a-release.md

 ![Image Segmentation](images/image_segmentation.gif)
 %end

-This new functionality reuses the existing camera recognition functionality to classify the objects in the scene based on properties of the object instance.
+This new functionality reuses the existing camera recognition functionality to classify the objects in the scene based on the properties of the object instance.
-This generic and customizablemethod allows the user to apply any type of segmentation: semantic, instance or panoptic seg-mentation.
+This generic and customizable method allows the user to apply any type of segmentation: semantic, instance, or panoptic seg-mentation.
 Simply setting the recognition property at the object model layer, will generate a semantic segmentation.

 ---